elastic/go-elasticsearch/README.md

 When you export the `ELASTICSEARCH_URL` environment variable, it will be used to set the cluster endpoint(s).
 Separate multiple adresses by a comma.

-To set the cluster endpoint(s) programatically, pass them in the configuration object to the `elasticsearch.NewClient()` function.
+To set the cluster endpoint(s) programatically, pass a configuration object to the `elasticsearch.NewClient()` function.

 ```golang